13 mistakes you can make when preparing and leading a webinar

 Here you can find a subset of further webinar mistakes.
 One is a lack of clear communication regarding the duration of your webinar.
 Setting clear expectations is a must, especially when your webinar takes place during working hours.

-That is why you should plan your webinar and its content so that you can adjust it to the remaining time.
+That is why you should plan your webinar and its content so that you can adjust it to the remaining time and avoid webinar mistakes.
 A good idea is to prepare both what you can cut out if you’re running out of time, and what you can add at any given point in case you go faster than expected.

 12. Lack of recording